garrandall/popular-music-data/tracks/stop-the-world-extreme.md

 Stop the world
 Where there is love

-Aaah...
+Ah...
 Stop the world
-Stop the world... ooooh
+Stop the world... oh

 All the world's a masquerade
 Made up of fools